Tomb Raider Beta [PSX / Saturn / PC]

 ——

-This alpha version of Tomb Raider is before May 1996, the May 1996 version has the ability to swim.
-Therefore, I can tell this was compiled before May 1996, the Diary, Dynamite and placeholder inventory items are included in this build, along with the May 1996 version.
-It’s the first level, ‘The Caves’, it seems that Lara spawns later in the level, Lara’s model is final, the animations are still different in some cases such as climbing up and jumping.
-She also has the ability to aim on 2 targets also show in Tomb Raider Anniversary Edition (CORE).
-The skulls in the pit, are also not present in the final version.
-Also, the gun fire effect is different, they are like stars, Identical to the one shown in the DOS July 1996 rolling demo (ECTS) and May 1996 Alpha.
-Finally, Lara doesn’t have the ability to swim in this version, she continuously walks rather than swimming, but the effects of water are still there so they were already working on water physics.
+It’s the first level, ‘The Caves’, but it seems that Lara spawns later in the level, Lara’s model is final, the animations are still different in some cases such as climbing up and jumping.
+She also has the ability to aim on 2 targets also shown in Tomb Raider Anniversary Edition (CORE) trailer.
+The skulls in the pit, are not present in the final version.
+The gun fire effects are simple sprites which resemble stars, Similar to the ones on the July 1996 PC Demo and May 1996 Alpha.
+Although Lara cannot swim the room flags can be set to water so the effect can be seen.

 ——

-Alpha Stage – Date, Before May 1996
+Alpha Stage – Date, March 1996

 Here is a video similar to the alpha above this, it could be the same.
-However, it was shown at an E3 expo video and looks like it’s for the playstation 1.
-It ends with and unused intro/cutscene deleted sometime in August to make way for the final cutscenes/FMVs
+However, it was shown at an E3 expo video and looks like it’s for the PlayStation 1.
+It ends with and unused intro/cut scene deleted sometime in August to make way for the final cut scenes/FMVs

 ——

-Alpha Stage – Date, May 1996 (E3 Build)
+Alpha Stage – Date, 9th May 1996 (E3 Build)

 Platform: PSX

 This is the build shown at E3 1996 and is similar to the build shown above.
-It contains delted diary and dynamite, it seems that dual aiming has been removed.
+It contains deleted diary and dynamite, it seems that dual aiming has been removed.
 There is still no sound in this version and a lot of the swimming animations are different, exiting water is different.
 Items on the floor are way larger than the final version.
 Dynamite icons are only seen in this version of the game so far.
 It is barely functional and has many minor bugs.
 There are different animations like the vaulting and land from jump animations.
 Lara cannot dive or roll, the circle button is used to swim.
 Lara cannot shoot without being locked onto an enemy, the controls are slightly different since circle button is walk rather than R1.

 Video 2 also shows footage of the ending of the level which required Lara to be ‘moved to the next room’ in order to get there since the trap door causes a crash.
 They must’ve been out of time and hadn’t finished the trap door features.